fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 ### Next.js

-[Next.js](https://github.com/zeit/next.js/) is a framework developer by Zeit.co designed for building server-rendered React applications.
+[Next.js](https://github.com/zeit/next.js/) is a framework developed by Zeit.co designed for building server-rendered React applications.

 The main difference is that Next.js focuses on React development and doesn't provide facilities for developing full-on backends, whereas Fusion.js is a full stack framework, which supports backend development through [Koa](http://koajs.com/) middleware, and plugins for tools like GraphQL.
 In addition, Fusion.js provides facilities such as dependency injection and static typing to improve maintainability of complex projects.